-Certain Tax Consequences to U.S. Bondholders
+Consequences to U.S. Holders

-As used herein "U.S. Bondholder" means a beneficial owner of a Taxable Bond that for U.S. federal income tax purposes is an individual citizen or resident of the United States, a corporation or other entity taxable as a corporation created or organized in or under the laws of the United States or any state thereof (including the District of Columbia), an estate the income of which is subject to U.S. federal income taxation regardless of its source or a trust where a court within the United States is able to exercise primary supervision over the administration of the trust and one or more United States persons (as defined in the Code) have the authority to control all substantial decisions of the trust (or a trust that has made a valid election under U.S. Treasury Regulations to be treated as a domestic trust).
+The following discussion summarizes certain material U.S. federal income tax consequences to U.S. holders of the purchase, ownership, and disposition of the Taxable Bonds.
+As used herein "U.S. holder" means a beneficial owner of a Taxable Bond who or that is for U.S. federal income tax purposes: (i) an individual who is a citizen of the United States or resident alien of the United States; (ii) a corporation or other entity taxable as a corporation created or organized in or under the laws of the United States or any state thereof including the District of Columbia; (iii) an estate the income of which is subject to U.S. federal income taxation regardless of its source; or (iv) a trust if a court within the United States is able to exercise primary supervision over the administration of the trust and one or more United States persons (as defined in the Code) have the authority to control all substantial decisions of the trust, or if a valid election is in effect under U.S. Treasury Regulations to be treated as a United States person.

-Interest on the Taxable Bonds

-A U.S. Bondholder generally will be required to include as ordinary interest income any stated interest payments in income in accordance with its method of accounting for U.S. federal income tax purposes.
+Interest on the Taxable Bonds -- A U.S. Holder will be required to recognize as ordinary income all interest paid or accrued on the Taxable Bonds in accordance with such U.S. Holder's method of accounting for U.S. federal income tax purposes.

-Original Issue Discount

-If the Issue Price of the Taxable Bonds of any stated maturity is less than their face amount by more than one quarter of one percent times the number of complete years to maturity, the Taxable Bonds of such maturity will be treated as being issued with "original issue discount."
-The amount of the original issue discount will equal the excess of the principal amount payable on such Taxable Bonds at maturity over the Issue Price, and the amount of the original issue discount on such Taxable Bonds will be amortized over the life of the Taxable Bonds using the "constant yield method" provided in the U.S. Treasury Regulations.
-As the original issue discount accrues under the constant yield method, the beneficial owners of the Taxable Bonds, regardless of their regular method of accounting, will be required to include such accrued amount in their gross income as interest.
+Original Issue Discount -- If the Issue Price of the Taxable Bonds of any stated maturity is less than their face amount by more than one quarter of one percent times the number of complete years to maturity, the Taxable Bonds of such maturity will be treated as being issued with "original issue discount."
+The amount of the original issue discount will equal the excess of the principal amount payable on such Taxable Bonds at maturity over the Issue Price, and such amount will be amortized over the life of the Taxable Bonds using the "constant yield method" provided in the U.S. Treasury Regulations.
+The original issue discount accrues under the constant yield method and the beneficial owners of the Taxable Bonds, regardless of their regular method of accounting, must include such accrued amount in their gross income as interest.
 This can result in taxable income to the beneficial owners of such Taxable Bonds that exceeds actual cash interest payments to the beneficial owners in a taxable year.

 The amount of the original issue discount that accrues on such Taxable Bonds each taxable year will be reported annually to the Service and to the beneficial owners.
-The portion of the original issue discount included in each beneficial owner's gross income while the beneficial owner holds such Taxable Bonds will increase the adjusted tax basis of such Taxable Bonds in the hands of such beneficial owner.
+The portion of the original issue discount included in each beneficial owner's gross income while the beneficial owner holds such Taxable Bonds will increase such beneficial owner's adjusted tax basis of such Taxable Bonds.